bilalnaqvi7/Credit-Risk-Analysis/README.md

 ## Table of Contents
 1. Introduction
-2. Dataset
+2. Credit Scoring – What , Why & How
-3. Exploratory Data Analysis
+3. Scorecards – How do they look like ?
-4. Credit Scoring – What , Why & How
+   Dataset
-5.
+   Exploratory Data Analysis

 ## 1.Introduction
 Credit analysis is a type of analysis an investor or bond portfolio manager performs on companies or other debt issuing entities to measure the entity's ability to meet its debt obligations.
 The credit analysis seeks to identify the appropriate level of default risk associated with investing in that particular entity.